mtumilowicz/java11-spliterator/README.md

        or removed, so such changes cannot occur during traversal.
     * `CONCURRENT`

-       Characteristic value signifying that the element source may be safely concurrently modified (allowing additions, replacements, and/or removals) by multiple threads without external synchronization.
-If so, the Spliterator is expected to have a documented policy concerning the impact of modifications during traversal.
+       Characteristic value signifying that the element source may be safely concurrently modified (allowing additions, replacements,
+       and/or removals) by multiple threads without external synchronization.
+If so, the `Spliterator` is expected to have a documented policy concerning the impact of modifications during traversal.

-       A top-level Spliterator should not report both CONCURRENT and SIZED, since the finite size, if known, may change if the source is concurrently modified during traversal.
+       A top-level `Spliterator` should not report both `CONCURRENT` and `SIZED`, since the finite size, if known, may change if the source is concurrently modified during traversal.

     * `SUBSIZED`
-       Characteristic value signifying that all Spliterators resulting from trySplit() will be both SIZED and SUBSIZED.
+       Characteristic value signifying that all `Spliterators` resulting from `trySplit()` will be both `SIZED` and `SUBSIZED`.
-       (This means that all child Spliterators, whether direct or indirect, will be SIZED.)
+       (This means that all child `Spliterators`, whether direct or indirect, will be `SIZED`.)

-       Some spliterators, such as the top-level spliterator for an approximately balanced binary tree, will report SIZED but not SUBSIZED, since it is common to know the size of the entire tree but not the exact sizes of subtrees.
+       Some spliterators, such as the top-level spliterator for an approximately balanced binary tree, will report `SIZED` but not `SUBSIZED`, since it is common to know the size of the entire tree but not the exact sizes of subtrees.
 * `default boolean hasCharacteristics(int characteristics)`
-* `default Comparator<? super T> getComparator()` - If this Spliterator's source is SORTED by a Comparator, returns that Comparator.
-If the source is SORTED in Comparable natural order, returns null.
-Otherwise, if the source is not SORTED, throws IllegalStateException.
+* `default Comparator<? super T> getComparator()` - If this Spliterator's source is `SORTED` by a `Comparator`, returns that `Comparator`.
+If the source is `SORTED` in Comparable natural order, returns null.
+Otherwise, if the source is not `SORTED`, throws `IllegalStateException`.

 ### Spliterator.OfPrimitive